 Is it something else?

-Download this valuable resource for other programs available to support your family and your pet.
+A variety of programs are available to support your family and your pet.

 When you have to give them up, Santa Barbara Humane provides another chance for a home.

 As an open-admission shelter, all animals are accepted into Santa Barbara Humane by appointment.
 All cats and dogs—regardless of reason, age, health, or behavior—will have a chance to find a new family.
 To make an appointment to surrender an animal, please complete the dog or cat surrender form and we will contact you to discuss your unique situation.
 For general questions, email [email protected] or call 805-964-4777.